 Amateur cleaners have absolutely no knowledge of rugs and will clean your rugs the way they mop the floor, which is totally absurd.
 Dry-cleaners will use harsh chemicals with extremely hot steam that ruin the rug’s delicate fibers instead of restoring their glow.
 You need a well-experienced Rug Expert who has a proper knowledge of rugs to find out how to treat each rug based on it’s material and condition in order to bring no harm to it in the cleaning process.

 Our Rug Experts at Khazai Rug Cleaning have five generations of experience with Oriental rugs.
-Along with the Rug Cleaning Services, we provide the most comprehensive Rug Repair Service all around Kentucky.
+We take pride in providing the top-quality Oriental Rug Cleaning and Repair in Louisville, KY and all its neighboring counties.
 So don’t worry if your priceless are suffering from stains or damages, leave to the good hands of our Rug Expert to restore their good-as-new elegance.